annu12340/Javascript_Notes/docs/README.md

 console.log(pronoun);//"I"
 ```

-2. Objects: Here the parameter name should be equal to the key of the object and order is not important
+2. **Objects**: Here the parameter name should be equal to the key of the object and order is not important

 ```
 //USUAL MANNER